 There are 3 main types of electricity meter.

-- Single rate meter (which is the most common)
+- Single rate meter

 - Pre-payment meter